dxaginfo/basketball-game-simulator/README.md

 # Basketball Game Mechanics Simulator

-A web-based basketball simulation app that allows users to customize game rules and visualize the impact on gameplay.
+A web-based simulation app that allows users to customize basketball game rules and visualize the impact on gameplay dynamics.

 ## Features